obfusk/sigblock-code-poc/README.md

 is the payload".

-NB: uses the work-in-progress [`apksigtool`](https://github.com/obfusk/apksigtool) to add the PoC block to the APK.
+NB: uses the work-in-progress [`apksigtool`](https://github.com/obfusk/apksigtool) to add the payload to the APK.

 ## Example

-Generate a dummy keystore:
+### Generate a dummy keystore

 ```bash
 $ keytool -genkey -keystore dummy-ks -alias dummy -keyalg RSA \